MBaktygul/botanical-garden/README.md

 ## Credits

 - **Designer**: Special thanks to Jenelle Miller for creating the beautiful design for the project, which I found in the [Figma Community](https://www.figma.com/community/file/1055618288526017668/botanical-garden-community).
-- **Team Lead**: Thanks to my team lead for helping with the initial setup of the project.
+- **Team Lead**: Thanks to my team lead Manuel for helping with the initial setup of the project.
 - **Libraries**:
   - [Nunjucks](https://mozilla.github.io/nunjucks/)
   - [Vite](https://vitejs.dev/)